tihomirahristozova/model/entities/Production.Technologies.PrincipalRecipeIngredients.md

 ### ConditionalProperty

-When not null, specifies that, when creating recipe, the ingredient will be added only if this property is set for the main product.
-[Filter(multi eq)]
+When not null, specifies that, when creating recipe, the ingredient will be added only if this property is set for the main product. `Filter(multi eq)`

 _Type_: **[CustomProperties](General.CustomProperties.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### ConditionalPropertyAllowedValue

-When not null, specifies that, when creating recipe, the ingredient will be added only if the main product property, specified in Conditional_Property_Id equals the specified value.
-[Filter(multi eq)]
+When not null, specifies that, when creating recipe, the ingredient will be added only if the main product property, specified in Conditional_Property_Id equals the specified value. `Filter(multi eq)`

 _Type_: **[CustomPropertyAllowedValues](General.CustomPropertyAllowedValues.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### DefaultMaterial

-If not null, points to default product for this ingredient.
-[Filter(multi eq)]
+If not null, points to default product for this ingredient. `Filter(multi eq)`

 _Type_: **[Products](General.Products.Products.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### DefaultStore

-The default store from which to retrieve the material.
-[Filter(multi eq)]
+The default store from which to retrieve the material. `Filter(multi eq)`

 _Type_: **[Stores](Logistics.Inventory.Stores.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### MaterialFromProperty

 When not null, specifies that the material will be obtained from the value of the specified property.
-The property must have allowed values in the Products domain.
-[Filter(multi eq)]
+The property must have allowed values in the Products domain. `Filter(multi eq)`

 _Type_: **[CustomProperties](General.CustomProperties.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### MaterialGroup

-Filter for choosing specific material in the recipe (Gen_Product_Groups_Table).
-[Required] [Filter(multi eq)]
+Filter for choosing specific material in the recipe (Gen_Product_Groups_Table). `Required` `Filter(multi eq)`

 _Type_: **[ProductGroups](General.Products.ProductGroups.md)**
 _Supported Filters_: **Equals, EqualsIn**

 ### Operation

-Specifies for which operation this ingredient will be used.
-[Filter(multi eq)]
+Specifies for which operation this ingredient will be used. `Filter(multi eq)`

 _Type_: **[Operations](Production.Resources.Operations.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### PrincipalRecipe

-The [PrincipalRecipe](Production.Technologies.PrincipalRecipeIngredients.md#principalrecipe) to which this PrincipalRecipeIngredient belongs.
-[Required] [Filter(multi eq)] [Owner]
+The `PrincipalRecipe`(Production.Technologies.PrincipalRecipeIngredients.md#principalrecipe) to which this PrincipalRecipeIngredient belongs. `Required` `Filter(multi eq)` `Owner`

 _Type_: **[PrincipalRecipes](Production.Technologies.PrincipalRecipes.md)**
 _Supported Filters_: **Equals, EqualsIn**

 ### UsageUnit

 The measurement unit of Usage_Quantity.
-The selected item must support the specified unit.
-[Required] [Filter(multi eq)]
+The selected item must support the specified unit. `Required` `Filter(multi eq)`

 _Type_: **[MeasurementUnits](General.MeasurementUnits.md)**
 _Supported Filters_: **Equals, EqualsIn**